Marie Bedabasingwa

 WHY WE LOVE IT

-This is the fourth year that we have purchased Marie’s coffee, after we fell in love with it whilst cupping in Rwanda in 2019.
+We have purchased Marie’s coffee every year since falling in love with it whilst cupping in Rwanda in 2019.
 We are excited to continue working with Marie in the future and as she grows her business further.
-This year’s lot is has great clarity and structure, with green apple, orange blossom and milk chocolate.
+This year’s lot is has great milk chocolate sweetness and crisp acidity, with Golden Delicious apple and lemon lime.